 Local Programs agreements between Alameda CTC and recipient agency, or for eligible project costs incurred directly by Alameda CTC.
-2010 Vehicle Alameda County voters approved the Alameda County Vehicle Registration Fee (VRF) Program in 2010.
-Registration Fee The funds made available by the VRF are distributed as follows: Direct Local Distributions: The DLD portion of the VRF funding is distributed as follows: Local Road Improvement and Repair Program (60 percent) Local Transportation Technology (10 percent) On January 22, 2014, the Alamada CTC adopted a VRE Local Transportation On January 23, 2014, the Alameda CTC adopted a VRF Local Transportation Technology Program Policy to direct the administration of the Local Transportation Technology Program as a DLD program to the Alameda CTC Discretionary Programs: A portion of the VRF funding is distributed for the following grant sub- programs on a reimbursement basis: Transit for Congestion Relief (25 percent) Pedestrian and Bicyclist Access and Safety Program (5 percent) 2014 Measure BB Alameda County voters approved the 2014 Transportation Expenditure Plan (2014 TEP) as part of Measure BB in November 2014.
+2010 Vehicle Registration Fee Alameda County voters approved the Alameda County Vehicle Registration Fee (VRF) Program in 2010.
+The funds made available by the VRF are distributed as follows: Direct Local Distributions: The DLD portion of the VRF funding is distributed as follows: Local Road Improvement and Repair Program (60 percent) Local Transportation Technology (10 percent) On January 23, 2014, the Alameda CTC adopted a VRF Local Transportation Discretionary Programs: A portion of the VRF funding is distributed for the following grant subprograms on a reimbursement basis: • Transit for Congestion Relief (25 percent) Pedestrian and Bicyclist Access and Safety Program (5 percent) 2014 Measure BB Alameda County voters approved the 2014 Transportation Expenditure Plan (2014 TEP) as part of Measure BB in November 2014.
 Measure BB authorized the augmentation and continuation of the voter-approved 2000 Measure B sales tax with a second half-cent sales tax through the end of the 2000 Measure B collection period, i.e. March 31, 2022, followed by a one-cent sales tax authorizes from April 1, 2022 through March 31, 2045.
 The 2014 Measure BB funds are allocated as follows: Direct Local Distributions: The 2014 Measure BB DLD funds are distributed directly to local jurisdictions and transit operators as they are received by Alameda CTC in accordance with the provisions set forth in the 2014 TEP and the Master Program Funding Agreements between Alameda CTC and the local jurisdictions.
-The percentages used for the distributions are prescribed in the 2014 TEP as follows: Transit Operations, Maintenance, and Safety Program (21.55 percent) Local Streets Maintenance and Safety (20 percent) Bicycle and Pedestrian Infrastructure and Safety (3 percent) Affordable Transit for Seniors and People with Disabilities (9 percent) Discretionary Programs: The 2014 TEP includes a number of commitments to the following discretionary programs available that are available for program management and implementation by Alameda CTC, a Countywide Bicycle and Pedestrian Coordinator position, and discretionary projects based on the percentages or amounts specified in the 2014 TEP: Affordable Student Transit Pass Program (\$15 million) Affordable Transit for Seniors and People with Disabilities/Coordination and Service Grants (1 percent) Bicycle and Pedestrian Program (2 percent) Community Investments That Improve Transit Connections to Jobs and Schools (4 percent) Congestion Relief, Local Bridge Seismic Safety (\$639 million) Freight and Economic Development Program (1 percent) Technology, Innovation and Development Program (1 percent) Transit Innovation Program (2.24 percent) Capital Projects : The 2014 TEP includes commitments to individual capital projects and to groups, or categories, of capital projects as described in the 2014 TEP.
+The percentages used for the distributions are prescribed in the 2014 TEP as follows: • Transit Operations, Maintenance, and Safety Program (21.55 percent) • Local Streets Maintenance and Safety (20 percent) • Bicycle and Pedestrian Infrastructure and Safety (3 percent) • Affordable Transit for Seniors and People with Disabilities (9 percent) Discretionary Programs: The 2014 TEP includes a number of commitments to the following discretionary programs available that are available for program management and implementation by Alameda CTC, a Countywide Bicycle and Pedestrian Coordinator position, and discretionary projects based on the percentages or amounts specified in the 2014 TEP: • Affordable Student Transit Pass Program (\$15 million) • Affordable Transit for Seniors and People with Disabilities/Coordination and Service Grants (1 percent) • Bicycle and Pedestrian Program (2 percent) • Community Investments That Improve Transit Connections to Jobs and Schools (4 percent) • Congestion Relief, Local Bridge Seismic Safety (\$639 million) • Freight and Economic Development Program (1 percent) • Technology, Innovation and Development Program (1 percent) • Transit Innovation Program (2.24 percent) Capital Projects: The 2014 TEP includes commitments to individual capital projects and to groups, or categories, of capital projects as described in the 2014 TEP.
 Alameda CTC distributes sales tax funds for